Kaifu96/kaifu96.github.io/index.md

 ## Quote

-> Fishing-traps are for fish; when fish are gotten, the traps are forgotten.
+> Traps are for fish; when fish are gotten, the traps are forgotten.
 > Snares are for hares; when hares are gotten, the snares are forgotten.
 > Words are for meanings; when meanings are gotten, the words are forgotten.
 > (Chuang Tzu)